Hanoi: Names

-During the Hồ dynasty, it was called Đông Đô (東都, lit. 'eastern metropolis').
-During the Ming occupation, it was called Đông Quan (東關, lit. 'eastern gate').
-During the Lê dynasty, Hanoi was known as Đông Kinh (東京), which gave the name to Tonkin and Gulf of Tonkin.
-A square adjacent to the Hoàn Kiếm lake was named Đông Kinh Nghĩa Thục after the reformist Tonkin Free School under French colonization.

-After the end of the Tây Sơn had expanded further south, the city was named Bắc Thành (北城, lit. 'northern citadel').
-Minh Mạng renamed the city Hà Nội (河內) in 1831.
-This has remained its official name until modern times.

-Several unofficial names of Hanoi include: Kẻ Chợ (仉𢄂, lit. 'marketplace'), Tràng An (lit. 'long peace'), Long Thành (short for Kinh thành Thăng Long, 'citadel of Thăng Long'), Kinh Thành ('capital city'), Hà Thành (short for Thành phố Hà Nội, 'city of Hanoi'), and Thủ Đô ('capital').

-Arab manuscripts between the 9th and 12th century referred to Hanoi as Luqin (لوكين), a term derived from Longbian (Middle Chinese: Ljowng-pen), and was originally used by Muslim traders to mention the Vietnamese.
+Medieval Muslim sources between the 9th and 12th century referred to Hanoi as Luqin (لوكين), a term derived from Longbian (Middle Chinese: Ljowng-pen), and was originally used by Muslim traders to mention the Vietnamese.

 History

-Pre-Thăng Long period
+Prehistory

-Many vestiges of human habitation from the late Palaeolithic and early Mesolithic ages can be found in Hanoi.
+Vestiges of human habitation from the Palaeolithic and Mesolithic ages can be found in Hanoi.
 Between 1971 and 1972, archaeologists in Ba Vì and Đông Anh discovered pebbles with traces of carving and processing by human hands that are relics of Sơn Vi Culture, dating from 10,000 to 20,000 years ago.
-In 1998–1999, the Museum of Vietnamese History (now National Museum of Vietnamese History) carried out the archaeological studies in the north of Đồng Mô Lake (Sơn Tây, Hanoi), finding various relics and objects belonging to the Sơn Vi Culture dating back to the Paleolithic Age around 20,000 years ago.
-During the mid-Holocene transgression, the sea level rose and immersed low-lying areas; geological data clearly show the coastline was inundated and was located near present-day Hanoi, as is apparent from the absence of Neolithic sites across most of the Bac Bo region.
+In 1998–1999, the Museum of Vietnamese History (later is National Museum of Vietnamese History) carried out the archaeological studies in the north of Đồng Mô Lake (Sơn Tây, Hanoi), finding relics and objects belonging to the Sơn Vi culture dating back to the Paleolithic age around 20,000 years ago.
+During the Holocene transgression, the sea level rose and immersed low-lying areas; geological data show the coastline was inundated and was located near Hanoi.
 Consequently, from about 10,000 to approximately 4,000 years ago, Hanoi in general was completely underwater.
 It is believed that the region has been continuously inhabited for the last 4,000 years.

-Kingdom of Âu Lạc and Nanyue
+Cổ Loa and Nanyue

-In around third century BC, An Dương Vương established the capital of Âu Lạc north of present-day Hanoi, where a fortified citadel is constructed, known to history as Cổ Loa, the first political center of the Vietnamese civilization pre-Sinitic era, with an outer embankment covering 600 hectares.
-In 179 BC, the Âu Lạc Kingdom was annexed by Nanyue, which ushered in more than a thousand years of Chinese domination.
-Zhao Tuo subsequently incorporated the regions into his Nanyue domain, but left the indigenous chiefs in control of the population.
+In around third century BC, a fortified citadel, later named as Cổ Loa, is constructed in what later is Hanoi, and is the first political center of the Vietnamese civilization pre-Sinitic era, with an outer embankment covering 600 hectares.
+In 179 BC, the area was annexed by Nanyue.
+Zhao Tuo subsequently incorporated the regions into his Nanyue domain, and left the indigenous chiefs in control of the population.
 For the first time, the region formed part of a polity headed by a Chinese ruler.